History of the Cayman Islands: Settlement

 Archaeological studies of Grand Cayman have found no evidence that humans occupied the islands prior to the sixteenth century.

 The first recorded English visitor was Sir Francis Drake in 1586, who reported that the caymanas were edible, but it was the turtles which attracted ships in search of fresh meat for their crews.
 Overfishing nearly extinguished the turtles from the local waters.
 Turtles were the main source for an economy on the islands.
 In 1787, Captain Hull of HMS Camilla estimated between 1,200 and 1,400 turtles were captured and sold at seaports in Jamaica per year.
 According to historian Edward Long the inhabitants on Grand Cayman had the principal occupation of turtle-fishery.
 Once Caymanian turtlers greatly reduced the turtle population around the islands they journeyed to the waters of other islands in order to maintain their livelihood.

-Caymanian folklore explains that the island's first inhabitants were a Welshman named Walters (or Watler) and his companion named Bawden (or Bodden), who first arrived in Cayman in 1658 after serving in Oliver Cromwell's army in Jamaica.
+Caymanian folklore explains that the island's first inhabitants were men with the surnames Bodden and Watler, who first arrived in Cayman in 1658 after serving in Oliver Cromwell's army in Jamaica.
 The first recorded permanent inhabitant of the Cayman Islands, Isaac Bodden, was born on Grand Cayman around 1700.
 He was the grandson of the original settler named Bodden.

 Most, if not all, early settlers were people who came from outside of the Cayman Islands and were on the fringes of society.
-Due to this, the Cayman Islands have often been given the term total colonial frontier.
-Cayman society was a lawless society during the early settlement years.
-The Cayman Islands remained as a frontier society until well into the twentieth century.
+Due to this, the Cayman Islands have often been described as "a total colonial frontier society": effectively lawless during the early settlement years.
+The Cayman Islands remained a frontier society until well into the twentieth century.
 The year 1734 marked the rough beginning period of permanent settlement in Grand Cayman.
 Cayman Brac and Little Cayman were not permanently settled until 1833.
 A variety of people settled on the islands: pirates, refugees from the Spanish Inquisition, shipwrecked sailors, and slaves.
 The majority of Caymanians are of African, Welsh, Scottish or English descent, with considerable interracial mixing.

 During the early years, settlements on the north and west sides of Grand Cayman were often subject to raids by Spanish forces coming from Cuba.
 On 14 April 1669, the Spanish Privateer Rivero Pardal completed a successful raid on the village of Little Cayman.
 In the process of the raid, the forces burned twenty dwellings to the ground.

-Those living on the islands often partook in what is called wrecking.
+Those living on the islands often partook in what is called "wrecking".
 Caymanians enticed passing ships by creating objects that piqued sailors' interests.
 Often these objects did not look like other vessels.
 Caymanians made mules or donkeys with lanterns tied to their bodies to walk along the beaches or lit a large bonfire to attract sailors.
 Having very little knowledge of the area, sailors often became stuck on the reefs in the process of reaching a distance to where they could communicate with those on the island.
 Once the ships were stuck on the reefs, islanders took canoes to plunder and salvage the ships under the false pretense of providing assistance.